jfarrell8/WQU_5457/README.md

 3. We have scripts that detail the process as to how we obtained and transformed the data as needed.
 Further, there are notebooks that in the sup_notebooks folder that also detail from exploratory data analysis we went through to determine what data was available and how we could incorporate it.

 _Project execution instructions_
+1. cd to repo path
-1. pip install -r /path/to/local/repo/requirements.txt
+2. pip install -r /path/to/local/repo/requirements.txt
+3. cd to /models
-2. python models_NN.py
+4. python models_NN.py
-3. python models_RL.py
+5. python models_RL.py

 ### Data Pre-processing